Way of Life Literature

-Not only are there many Pentecostals who claim to have seen Jesus, some have even made trips to heaven.
+Not only are there many Pentecostals who claim to have seen Jesus, some have claim to have made trips to heaven.
 These include John Lake, Percy Collett, Dudley Danielson, Marvin Ford, Aline Baxley, Kenneth Hagin, Sr., Benny Hinn, Jesse Duplantis, Roberts Liardon, and Bob Jones.

 In the 1980s, Percy Collett built a large following based on his dramatic accounts of a five-day trip to heaven.
 He spoke face to face with the Holy Spirit and saw cats and (barkless) dogs.
 He saw the “Pity Department,” where aborted babies go to be trained for a period of time.
 He saw the “Garment Room,” where angels are sewing robes for believers.
 He even saw a “Holy Ghost elevator.”

-Roberts Lairdon claims that he toured heaven when he was only eight years old.
-He said Jesus is 5 feet 11 to 6 feet tall and has sandy brown hair that is “not too long and not too short.”
+Roberts Liardon claims that he toured heaven when he was only eight years old.
+He said Jesus is five feet eleven to six feet tall and has sandy brown hair that is “not too long and not too short.”
 He saw storage buildings containing body parts that are waiting for “saints and sinners alike” on earth to claim them.
-Jesus told him, “You should come in here with faith and get the needed parts for you and the people you’ll come in contact with” (Lairdon, I Saw Heaven, Tulsa: Harrison House, 1983, p.
+Jesus told him, “You should come in here with faith and get the needed parts for you and the people you’ll come in contact with” (Liardon, I Saw Heaven, Tulsa: Harrison House, 1983, p.
 19).
 He saw a medicine cabinet with bottles labeled “overdose of the Holy Ghost,” and he and Jesus splashed each other in the River of Life.

 On “This Is Your Day,” May 4, 2000, Benny Hinn interviewed G.S.
 Dhinakaran of “Jesus Calls” ministry in India about his many alleged trips to heaven.
-Dhinakaran said, “Whenever I’m heartbroken because of the ministry, problems of the ministry that’s the time the Lord Jesus says come and he takes me to heaven and then he talks to me in person.
+Dhinakaran said, “Whenever I’m heartbroken because of the problems of the ministry that’s the time the Lord Jesus says come and he takes me to heaven and then he talks to me in person.
 He calls one of the apostles and makes them speak to me concerning my problems.”
-Dhinakaran claims there are actually three heavens and believers are assigned to one of them according to what they did on earth.

 Jesse Duplantis claims that on his journey to heaven he saw an angel thrown against a wall when God barely moved His finger and (accidentally?) hit him while he was flying by.
 Duplantis says he learned that there are two types of Christians in heaven, the strong and the weak, and the weak have to smell the leaves of the tree of life to gain strength.